larowlan/menu_block/README.txt

         the 3rd level of the Navigation menu will display a block title of "Site building".

-    Menu
+    Parent item
-        The tree of links will be taken from this menu.
+        First select the menu.
+Then select the parent item from that menu.
+The tree of links will only contain children of the selected parent item.

     Starting level of menu tree
         Blocks that start with the 1st level will always be visible.
 Blocks that